tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_endpoints.md

 ## How to group multiple endpoints for the same resource

-Another consideration is how to group and list the endpoints, particularly if you have a lot of endpoints for the same resource.
-In the [resource descriptions step](docapis_resource_descriptions.html#examples), we looked at a variety of APIs.
+Another consideration in documenting endpoints and methods is how to group and list the endpoints, particularly if you have a lot of endpoints for the same resource.
+In [Examples of resource descriptions](docapis_resource_descriptions.html#examples), we looked at a variety of APIs.
 Many doc sites provide different designs for grouping or listing each endpoint for the resource, so I won't revisit all the same examples.
 Group the endpoints in some way that makes sense, such as by method or by the type of information returned.

 For example, suppose you have three GET endpoints and one POST endpoint, all of which relate to the same resource.
 Some doc sites might list all the endpoints for the same resource on the same page.
 Others might break them into separate pages.
 Others might create one group for the GET endpoints and another for the POST endpoints.
 It depends how much you have to say about each endpoint.